kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 1. Configure Kyma Istio with the newly introduced `numTrustedProxies` property in the CR.

-- Check if the Istio CR exists, with:
+- To check if the Istio CR already exists, run:

 ```bash
 kubectl get istios -n kyma-system